-- 5. Removal of Nonconforming Signs - f.
-A nonconforming sign which is damaged by any cause to the extent of fifty (50) percent or more of its value must be removed by the responsible party without compensation and within thirty (30) days of the damage. - g.
-A nonconforming sign damaged to the extent of fifty (50) percent or more of its value shall not be replaced or rebuilt except by a sign that is constructed and located in full conformity with this ordinance. - h.
-The structure, pole, frame, and copy of a nonconforming sign which no longer advertises a bona fide business conducted or product sold on the premises shall be removed in its entirety or altered to meet the requirements of these regulations within 30 days.
+Removal of Nonconforming Signs

+- A nonconforming sign which is damaged by any cause to the extent of fifty (50) percent or more of its value must be removed by the responsible party without compensation and within thirty (30) days of the damage. - A nonconforming sign damaged to the extent of fifty (50) percent or more of its value shall not be replaced or rebuilt except by a sign that is constructed and located in full conformity with this ordinance. - The structure, pole, frame, and copy of a nonconforming sign which no longer advertises a bona fide business conducted or product sold on the premises shall be removed in its entirety or altered to meet the requirements of these regulations within 30 days.

-C. REMOVAL OF CERTAIN SIGNS
+REMOVAL OF CERTAIN SIGNS

-- 6. Except as otherwise provided, in the event the owner fails to comply with the provisions of this section, the chief building official shall send written notice directing the abatement of any violation in person, or by serving the owner by certified mail or by publication two times within ten days in the official newspaper of the city if the owner cannot be served personally, or if the owner's address is unknown.
+- Except as otherwise provided, in the event the owner fails to comply with the provisions of this section, the chief building official shall send written notice directing the abatement of any violation in person, or by serving the owner by certified mail or by publication two times within ten days in the official newspaper of the city if the owner cannot be served personally, or if the owner's address is unknown.
 If the owner fails to comply with the notice of abatement within ten working days after notice, the sign shall be deemed a nuisance.
 The chief building official shall cause the nuisance to be abated and shall charge all costs and expenses incurred therewith to the owner.
-The expenses assessed for abatement shall be actual removal expenses, but not less than \$25.00, plus an administrative fee set by the City. - 7.
-Any sign which is deemed to be a nuisance by the City shall, without the requirement of notice, be removed. - 1.
-The chief building official shall not process any application nor issue any permit for a sign located on the same premises or for any other premises of an owner in violation of this Section. - 8.
-Prohibited signs confiscated by the City will be stored for thirty (30) days and may be claimed by the owner by payment of \$5.00 per sign, plus any cost of removal.
+The expenses assessed for abatement shall be actual removal expenses, but not less than \$25.00, plus an administrative fee set by the City. - Any sign which is deemed to be a nuisance by the City shall, without the requirement of notice, 2. be removed. - The chief building official shall not process any application nor issue any permit for a sign located on the same premises or for any other premises of an owner in violation of this Section. - Prohibited signs confiscated by the City will be stored for thirty (30) days and may be claimed by the owner by payment of \$5.00 per sign, plus any cost of removal.
 Any confiscated sign not claimed within thirty (30) days may be destroyed.

-D. SIGNS IN THE HISTORIC DISTRICT
+SIGNS IN THE HISTORIC DISTRICT

-- 1. A Certificate of Appropriateness, granted by the Landmark Commission, shall be required for any sign located in the Historic District. - 2.
-In submitting a request for a new or revised sign for consideration by the Landmark Commission, the owner or their representative shall deliver the following to the City Manager at least fifteen (15) calendar days prior to the date the request is to be considered by the Commission: - a.
-12 copies of the sign design and colors (12 paint chips for each color provided by the paint company or the PMS numbers for each) - b.
-12 photographs or front and/or side elevations of the structure with the sign located on the structure - c.
-A photograph of the structure as viewed from the street(s) - 3.
-Once the Certificate of Appropriateness is granted, a sign permit application may be submitted to Code Enforcement for review and approval, in accordance with this Section.
+- A Certificate of Appropriateness, granted by the Landmark Commission, shall be required for any sign located in the Historic District. - In submitting a request for a new or revised sign for consideration by the Landmark Commission, the owner or their representative shall deliver the following to the City Manager at least fifteen (15) calendar days prior to the date the request is to be considered by the Commission: - 12 copies of the sign design and colors (12 paint chips for each color provided by the paint company or the PMS numbers for each) and one digital copy (not a CD) - 12 photographs or front and/or side elevations of the structure with the sign located on the structure and one digital copy (not a CD) of the photographs or elevations - A photograph of the structure as viewed from the street(s), and a digital copy of the photograph, and one digital copy of the photograph (not a CD) - Once the Certificate of Appropriateness is granted, a sign permit application may be submitted to Code Enforcement for review and approval, in accordance with this Section.

-E. SIGN VARIANCES
+SIGN VARIANCES E.